 Chicken claws were slurp off the bone tender.
 I was surprised that the flavour from the skin was lacking though.

 I ordered this because it was called Californian orange chicken.
 Or something like that.
 It's fried chicken that stir fried with a sweet and sour sauce that's presumably made with oranges.
-It's actually kinda nice in the same way sweet and sour pork is.
+It's actually kinda nice in the same way sweet and sour pork are.

 These crystal dumplings with mixed vegetables (碧绿水晶饺) were outstanding.
 I'm guessing that the vegetables were stir fried before being stuffed into those crystal skins and subsequently steamed.
 So filled with flavour.
 Smoky and savoury would be good words to describe them.
 I'd come back just for these.